-Compared to other traditional deadlifts, sumo deadlift is slightly more back friendly.
+Compared to other traditional deadlifts, sumo deadlift is slightly more back-friendly.

-According to Jen Weir, personal trainer, during the exercise, your pelvis does not get tilted as other deadlifts, placing less pressure on your back and making it safer for your back.
+During the exercise, your pelvis does not get tilted as other deadlifts, placing less pressure on your back and making it safer for your back.

 Work Your Hamstrings and Glutes Harder

-Because you are bending through hips and knees and your upper body is leaning in more than other deadlifts or squats, it utilizes your quadriceps and adductors more and increase its effectiveness as a leg slimming exercise.
+Because you are bending through hips and knees and your upper body is leaning in more than other deadlifts or squats, it utilizes your quadriceps and adductors more and increases its effectiveness as a leg slimming exercise.

-Target Your Problem Areas
+Targets Your Problem Areas